simon900314/ieeevis.org/content/info/call-participation/tutorials.md

 * An abstract of the tutorial topic;
 * A description of the tutorial’s organization including time allocation and outline for major course topics (500 words minimum);
 * The background and contact information for each instructor;
-* Since the format (virtual or physical) for VIS 2022 has not yet been officially decided, please include a description of how your tutorial will be conducted differently in a virtual or physical setting.
+* Since the format (virtual or physical) for VIS 2023 has not yet been officially decided, please include a description of how your tutorial will be conducted differently in a virtual or physical setting.

 Proposals should not exceed three pages, and should be [submitted via PCS](http://new.precisionconference.com/vgtc/).
 Please note the [formatting guidelines](https://tc.computer.org/vgtc/publications/conference/) when preparing your submission.
 Authors of accepted tutorials are required to prepare a short summary for the printed program (~50 words).

 ## Important Dates
-* Proposal Submission: **Saturday, April 30, 2022**
+* Proposal Submission: **Saturday, April 30, 2023**
-* Notification: **Saturday, May 28, 2022**
+* Notification: **Saturday, May 28, 2023**
-* Final Submission of Summaries: **Monday, August 1, 2022**
+* Final Submission of Summaries: **Monday, August 1, 2023**

 All deadlines are at **5:00pm Pacific Time (PDT)**.

 ## Chairs

-* Stefan Bruckner, *University of Bergen, Norway*
+* Mengchen Liu,	*Microsoft, USA*
-* Christophe Hurter, *University of Toulouse, France*
+* Charles Perin, *University of Victoria, Canada*
-* Mengchen Liu, *Microsoft Research, USA*
+* Kai Lawonn, *University of Jena, Germany*

 Feel free to address any questions concerning submission, format, and content to [tutorials@ieeevis.org](mailto:tutorials@ieeevis.org).